Don't Look Back in Anger

-"Don't Look Back in Anger" is a song by English rock band Oasis, released on 19 February 1996 by Creation Records as the fifth single from their second studio album, (What's the Story) Morning Glory?
+"Don't Look Back in Anger" is a song by the English rock band Oasis, released on 19 February 1996 by Creation Records as the fifth single from their second studio album, (What's the Story) Morning Glory?
 (1995).
 "Don't Look Back in Anger" was written by the lead guitarist and chief songwriter, Noel Gallagher, and produced by Gallagher and Owen Morris.
 It was the first Oasis single with lead vocals by Noel, who had previously only sung lead on B-sides, instead of his brother, Liam.
 Noel later sang lead vocals on six other singles.

-The single was the second Oasis to reach number one on the UK singles chart, and was certified six-times platinum in the UK.
+The single was the second Oasis song to reach number one on the UK singles chart, and it was certified seven times platinum in the UK.
 The music video was directed by Nigel Dick, featuring Oasis performing at a mansion with a large group of women.

-The song received positive reviews.
-It is one of Oasis' signature songs, and has been played at almost every live show.
+Critically, the song received positive reviews.
+It is one of Oasis's signature songs and has been played at almost every live show.
 In later decades, it has been included in retrospective rankings of best songs, and has been described as an "anthem" by critics in various contexts.

 Background and writing

-In a 2019 Esquire interview, Noel Gallagher said: "I remember writing it in Paris on a rainy night.
+In a 2019 Esquire interview, Noel Gallagher said, "I remember writing it in Paris on a rainy night.
 We had just played a strip club: our set finished, the strippers came on.
 We were nothing, an insignificant little band.
 And I remember going back to my hotel room and writing it, and thinking, 'That'll be pretty good when we record it.'
 If I'd have known that night what I know now about people playing it at fucking funerals and weddings, I'd never have finished the song.
 Too much pressure."

 In August 2007, Gallagher told Uncut, "We were in Paris playing with the Verve, and I had the chords for that song and started writing it.
 We were due to play two days later.
 Our first-ever big arena gig, it's called Sheffield Arena now.
 At the sound check, I was strumming away on the acoustic guitar, and [Liam] said, 'What's that you're singin'?'
 I wasn't singing anyway, I was just making it up.
-And [Liam] said, 'Are you singing, 'So Sally can wait'?'
+And [Liam] said, 'Are you singing, "So Sally can wait"?'
 And I was like—that's genius!
 So I started singing, 'So Sally can wait.'
 I remember going back to the dressing room and writing it out.
 It all came really quickly after that.
 (The title) just popped out."

-The title is a combination of David Bowie's 1979 song "Look Back in Anger" – and the Bob Dylan documentary "Don't Look Back" (1967).
-It is also a reference to John Osborne's 1956 play "Look Back in Anger", which explores themes of empty gestures and moral surrender.
+The title is a combination of David Bowie's 1979 song "Look Back in Anger" and the 1967 Bob Dylan documentary Dont Look Back.
+It is also a reference to John Osborne's 1956 play Look Back in Anger, which explores themes of empty gestures and moral surrender.